Project Onboarding Procedure

 • These tables should be created in the test_metrics dataset of the ETE BigQuery instance.
 Reference the official documentation to create empty tables with schema definitions.
 Schemas can be copied from existing project tables.

-• Populate Tables:
+• Populate Tables (ETE Team):

 • Execute the following command to populate the tables with data: